Kayracz/Rv10-Onlineshop/NOTES.md

 without changing the code *and* without updatig the products table.

-* On the nav menu, sales points to a view that shows all products.
+#### On the nav menu, sales points to a view that shows all products.

 Is that by design?

-* Why products have two different sizes?
+#### Why products have two different sizes?
+A more flexible approach would be to use the sizes table.
+That way admins can add/remove/rename sizes without changing the schema or the data in the products table.